 What Possible Good!

 Sometimes that seems unfair to us personally.
-We can be tempted to think while it may be fine for someone else, it hardly seems fair that I have to suffer in the process.
+We can be tempted to think, “That’s fine for someone else, but why do I have to suffer in the process?”

 Maybe you’re thinking, “What possible good can come from this?!”
 I know I have.